aidgncom/fullscore/README.md

 Edge is the singer-songwriter's reliable companion, an indispensable friend.
 When the singer-songwriter performs their RHYTHM, Edge livestreams it to the world.

-The `/rhythm` path is an isolated internal route where Edge observes cookie headers, not an API endpoint for uploading data externally.
+The `/rhythm` path is an internal signal route where Edge observes cookie headers, not an API endpoint for uploading data.
+You can also configure Full Score to send data directly to external endpoints if needed.

 ```javascript
 // Live streaming handler - watches /rhythm path for real-time cookie resonance